SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

 ####  Supported syntaxes for RIS (2001) bibliographies

-Let un consider now an equivalent of the previous bibliography, now given in `RIS (2001)` format:
+Let us consider now an equivalent of the previous bibliography, now given in `RIS (2001)` format:

 ```ris
 TY  - GEN